sakirayan78/line-control/README.md

 ### LineControl Editor
 LineControl allows you to add a beautiful, responsive and fast online Text Editor to your web application/site.
-LineControl is designed to work with Twitter Bootstrap and as a Jquery Plugin.
+(Added server side image upload and delete feature) LineControl is designed to work with Twitter Bootstrap and as a Jquery Plugin.
 To add the plugin to your project, just include the JS and CSS files to your HTML template:

 ```
 <script src="editor.js"></script>
 <link type="text/css" href="editor.css" rel="stylesheet"/>